DHTMLX/docs-diagram/docs/guides/integrations/ai_integration.md

 - At the following stage, the corresponding JSON code is displayed in the code editor below the diagram.
 The user can fine-tune the code and edit the resulting diagram in real time.
 - Finally, the user can save the generated data in a JSON file or export the diagram to a PDF or PNG file.

-## Step-by-step tutorial on building the application

-If you want to study the process of creating the application described above, learn more about its structural parts and how they work together, follow the detailed guide [How to Build an AI-Powered Org Chart Builder with DHTMLX]().